amyhaerr/Full-Portfolio/README.md

 ## Objective:

-To create an employer ready portfolio, with three deployed homework assignments, as well as Project 1.
+1. To create an employer ready portfolio
+2. To showcase three deployed homework assignments, as well as Project 1.